Why Diamond Core Drills Overheat — and How to Control Heat in Every Application

 Optical Glass and Fused Silica

 Thermal conductivity is very low.
 Heat generated at the cutting face cannot dissipate into the workpiece.
 It concentrates at the bond matrix and the glass surface.
 Three to five seconds of dry contact can produce micro-fractures in fused silica and borosilicate glass that are invisible until the part fails in service or during subsequent optical coating operations.
+UKAM specializes in diamond tools for the optics industry and can specify the correct drill for your exact substrate.

 Specific failure mode: Subsurface radial micro-fracturing from thermal cycling.
 This is not visible on the surface.
 Parts pass visual inspection and fail during polishing or coating.